Lin-Group-at-UMass/FBGNN-MBE/README.md

 ```

 ## Cite
-If you find this model and code are useful in your work, please cite our paper:
+If you find this model and code are useful in your work, please cite:
 ```
 @article{chen2024integrating,
   title={Integrating Graph Neural Networks and Many-Body Expansion Theory for Potential Energy Surfaces},